 Where elder law and Medicaid planning concerns often arise and should be considered is where of course the spouses are elderly and this is hard to define because the baby boomers are aging well in many cases and often do not appear elderly.
 However, often medical incidents arise during this time which substantially alters the clients’ life circumstances giving rise to needs such as long term assisted living, home health care or nursing home care.

 Suffice to say that any revocable trust planning should include some elder law planning and Medicaid related provisions in the trust to allow the Trustee to take measures to allow an ill spouse to get qualified for Medicaid while taking all legal measures to preserve the estate.
 Such measures are varied and based on the individual circumstances of each case.
 Medicaid planning tools may include an irrevocable income only trust or a supplemental special needs trust.

 Other options may include an “elective share trust in Florida” or a “personal service” contract with the family members to limit the “spend down” of the estate.
 Medicaid wills in Florida can also be an important tool that is rarely utilized by the masses.

-So the key is to make sure that your estate planning attorney understands all aspects of planning which range from business succession planning in Florida, to wealth and estate tax planning, to probate avoidance in Florida and disability planning, to elder law and Medicaid planning.
+So the key is to make sure that your estate planning attorney understands all aspects of planning to create a 360 degree Florida estate plan.
+Concerns discussed should range from business succession planning in Florida, to wealth and estate tax planning, to probate avoidance in Florida and disability planning, to elder law and Medicaid planning.
 These essential components will offer you a complete estate plan which maximizes the available legal protections for you and those you love the most.